 What is a service like that worth?

-There are several companies out there who offer full identity theft protection but how do you know which one is right for you and your family?
+There are several companies out there that offer full identity theft protection, but how do you know which one is right for you and your family?